cosmos342/NLP/README.md

 # NLP
 # SENTIMENT.py
+* this project is a playground, where i am just trying out things
 * This program pics up files from imdb reviews and provides sentiment weather the sentence is positive or negative.
 * While training, tried from simple to more advanced models to improve accuracy.
 * In this program there is option to specify different type of models to create and train(simple,lstm,conv) etc. Also